UK Grandparent Access Rights in 2021 – (what you NEED to know)

 During the hearing, the applicant (you) and the respondent (the parent of your grandchild) will put forward their evidence.
 You will need to explain how you have been involved in the lives of your grandchildren and the negative impact that not having contact will have on them.
 The court, when making their decision, will also consider the CAFCASS Officer’s report, which comes with recommendations.

 If it is in the child’s best interest, an order will be made by the court, which will outline how contact will be going forward.
+Always remember that legal proceedings involving children will always focus on their best interests.

 What happens if the parents ignore the court order?